adobe/asset-compute-sdk/README.md

 | `index` | `number` | number used to identify a rendition |

 ##### **`params`**
-original parameters passed into the worker (see full [Asset Compute prcoessing API Doc](https://docs.adobe.com/content/help/en/asset-compute/using/api.html#process-request))
+Original parameters passed into the worker (see full [Asset Compute prcoessing API Doc](https://docs.adobe.com/content/help/en/asset-compute/using/api.html#process-request))

 _Note: This argument is usually not needed, as a callback should take its information from the `rendition.instructions` which are the specific rendition parameters from the request._